vishpat/scheme-rs/README.md

 Note: The compiler requires type hints in case of list and function object parameters or if the function returns a list.
 The interpreter ignores these type hints.

 ## Build
 To build the compiler you will need the LLVM toolkit installed.
 The current version of the compiler uses LLVM 15.
 Easiest method to build and try out the compiler is run the project under Vscode using devcontainers.
+The devcontainer sets up the entire environment to build the compiler.

 ```bash
 cargo build